Cart

 1. Brush their coat using a soft-bristled brush made for dogs.

-2. Trim their nails monthly or as needed with appropriate dog nail trimmers.
+2. Trim their nails monthly or as needed with guillotine dog nail trimmers.

-3. Clean their ears with a pad soaked in an ear-cleaning solution weekly.
+3. Clean their ears with a pad soaked in an ear-cleaning solution doggy ear wipes every week.

 4. Bathe them with a mild dog shampoo formulated for sensitive skin once a month and make sure to dry them properly.

 5. Check their teeth for signs of decay or gum disease, brushing them with canine toothpaste.
-Consider using an oral hygiene additive in their water.
+Use an oral hygiene additive in their water.

 Frequently Asked Questions (FAQs)